ivoyager/planetarium/README.md

 Saturn's rings and its close-orbiting moons.

 ![](https://ivoyager.dev/wp-content/uploads/2020/01/uranus-moons-ivoyager.jpg)
-Uranus' moons are an interesting cast of characters.
+Uranus' moons are an interesting cast of characters (literally).
 The planet's 98° axial tilt puts the inner solar system almost directly to the south in this image.

 ![](https://ivoyager.dev/wp-content/uploads/2020/01/solar-system-pluto-flyby-ivoyager.jpg)
 Here's the solar system on July 14, 2015, the day of New Horizon's flyby of the dwarf planet Pluto (♇).
 Not coincidentally, Pluto was near the plane of the ecliptic at this time.